 Understanding how the entire web of interacting factors would play out over all health and disease topics at once is far too ambitious of a goal.
 A more feasible approach would be assembling teams of interdisciplinary scientists, as indicated by the specialized questions within the field.
-These teams will require a wide breadth and depth of collective domain expertise spanning across nutrition science, biomedical science, and behavioral science, but also core competencies in computational methodology, data science, systems science, machine learning, AI, and data infrastructure.
+These teams will require a wide breadth and depth of collective domain expertise spanning across nutrition science, biomedical science, behavioral science, but also core competencies in computational methodology, data science, systems science, machine learning, artificial intelligence, and data infrastructure.

-To properly examine interdisciplinary questions with complex and voluminous data, the members of scientific teams must possess core knowledge and competencies in data analytics; data infrastructure; data sharing; Findable, Accessible, Interoperable, and Reusable (FAIR) data principles (267); and algorithmic bias [e.g., detection, mitigation (268)], with additional understanding of statistical analysis, database design, technical coding skills, and data visualization along with relevant biomedical or behavioral science domain knowledge.
-Moreover, these competencies must be taught through a lens of equity, inclusion, and human rights (269), such as the Framework on Integrating Health Equity and Racial Justice into the AI development lifecycle (270).
+To properly examine interdisciplinary questions with complex and voluminous data, the members of scientific teams must possess core knowledge and competencies in data analytics, data infrastructure, data sharing, Findable, Accessible, Interoperable, and Reusable (FAIR) Data Principles (253), algorithmic bias [e.g., detection, mitigation (254)], with additional understanding of statistical analysis, database design, technical coding skills, data visualization along with relevant biomedical or behavioral science domain knowledge.
+Moreover, these competencies must be taught through a lens of equity, inclusion, and human rights (255), such as the Framework on Integrating health equity and racial justice into the artificial intelligence development lifecycle (256).

-To meet this charge, at least 2 types of training are needed.
+To meet this charge, at least two types of training are needed.
 On the one hand, we need to retrain the existing investigative workforce not only to work in interdisciplinary teams but also to learn core competencies in data science.
 On the other hand, we need to reimagine how we currently train the next generation of scientists to incorporate interdisciplinary and data science competencies into their main disciplinary degree programs.
 To be successful, this cross-disciplinary training must include experiential, project-based learning.
-The authors offer 2 models of training from their own experience that incorporate this approach.
-The Institute for Systems Science in Health (ISSH) was an intensive, week-long summer course sponsored by the NIH Office of Behavioral and Social Sciences Research (OBSSR) from 2009 to 2012 (271).
-The ISSH was intentionally designed to provide an incubator space for luminaries in systems science to interact with public health researchers with applied research questions that could be addressed with systems science methodologies.
-Each year, ~45 early-career and established investigators received hands-on training in 1 of 3 methods (agent-based modeling, system dynamics modeling, and network analysis) through a week-long in-residence training course.
+The authors offer two models of training from their own experience that incorporate this approach.
+The Institute for Systems Science in Health (ISSH) was an intensive, week-long summer course sponsored by the NIH Office of Behavioral and Social Sciences Research (OBSSR) from 2009 to 2012 (257).
+ISSH was intentionally designed to provide an incubator space for luminaries in systems science to interact with public health researchers with applied research questions which could be addressed with systems science methodologies.
+Each year, approximately 45 early career and established investigators received hands-on training in one of three methods (agent-based modeling, system dynamics modeling, and network analysis) through a week-long in-residence training course.
 This type of intensive short-term, face-to-face approach could easily be adapted to the training needs of precision nutrition.

-A second example of experiential project-based training is a predoctoral training program established in 2020 by OBSSR, the Training in Advanced Data Analytics for Behavioral and Social Sciences Research (TADA-BSSR) Program [NIH, 2019: RFA-OD-19-011 (272)].
+A second example of experiential project-based training is a predoctoral training program established in 2020 by OBSSR, the Training in Advanced Data Analytics for Behavioral and Social Sciences Research (TADA-BSSR) Program [National Institutes of Health, 2019: RFA-OD-19-011 (258)].
 The aim was to create new predoctoral programs to integrate innovative computational and data science analytic approaches directly into doctoral training.
-The program is offered at 8 universities (273).
-While this program was focused solely for OBSSR doctoral students, the principles and approach should be readily translatable to other disciplines involved in biomedical and health research.
+The program is offered at eight universities (259).
+While this program was focused solely for BSSR doctoral students, the principles and approach should be readily translatable to other disciplines involved in biomedical and health research.